lhelms2/howto_rtd/docs/source/quick_rst.rst

 Code Block
 -----------

-Code block is inserted using :: .
-The content of the code block is then indented under the :: with one blank line below the tag.
+Code block is inserted using .. code-block:: <langage>.
+The content of the code block is then indented under the .. code-block:: tag with one blank line below the tag.
 If you omit the blank line or don't indent, the code block will not render correctly.
+Adding the language at the end of the tag allows the code block to render with syntax highlighting.

 .. code-block:: rst